LG goes big on servant robots that may or may not serve you

 Artificial intelligence permeated the line-up of LG products, and robots were simply a version of AI that involved moving objects.
 Google Assistant and Amazon Alexa were integrated into a number of products, from refrigerators to TVs.
 On the robot side, LG also showed off a new personal porter robot, and shopping cart robot.

-“We are integrated AI into a diverse portfolio of products,” said Park Il-pyung, chief technology officer at LG Electronics, at the press event.
+“We are integrating AI into a diverse portfolio of products,” said Park Il-pyung, chief technology officer at LG Electronics, at the press event.

 David VanderWaal, vice president of marketing at LG, had to sweat it out on stage because the home assistant robot Cloi was uncooperative.